Rolfing vs. Deep Tissue Massage: Why Rolfing May Be Right for You

 Goal | Temporary tension relief | Immediate and long-term improvements |

-Approach | Firm pressure to specific areas | Systemic work with fascia and structure |
+Approach | Firm pressure on specific areas | Systemic work with fascia and structure |

 Depth | Deep, sometimes forceful | Purposeful, considers how to go deep |

-Results | Immediate relief | Immediate and long-term improvements |
+Results | Immediate relief | Immediate and long-term changes |

-Sessions Needed | Regular, ongoing maintenance | Highly dependent on individual needs |
+Sessions Needed | Regular maintenance | Varies by individual needs |

 Why Rolfing Offers More Than Deep Tissue Massage